 However, if you have children or unequal incomes, or can’t agree on how to divide your property, a separation agreement may be the answer, even if you intend to eventually obtain an absolute divorce.
 Separation agreements resolve the following issues for the duration of your limited divorce:

 Separation agreements address many of the issues you encounter in a Maryland divorce.
 The separation agreement can be thought of as a template for your eventual divorce arrangement.
 But with a separation agreement you are still legally married and cannot remarry until you are fully divorced.
-If you have questions about a separation agreement in Maryland, a lawyer from the Law Offices of Ellen L. Lee can advise you.

 Review your options for legal separation today